Assessments with Us

 Assessment phase 2 - Your child's appointment with the Speech and Language Therapist will be in clinic, nursery or home.
 They will assess your child's communication skills and provide you with advice and strategies on how you can support your child.
 There may need to be a follow-up session to see if there has been any progress.
 This information will be shared with the team to decide if your child meets the criteria for an autism assessment.

-The Warwickshire Preschool Autism Service is a specialist service consisting of a highly skilled multidisciplinary team responsible for the assessment and diagnosis of Autism Spectrum Disorder (ASD).
+The Warwickshire Preschool Autism Service is a specialist service consisting of a highly skilled multidisciplinary team responsible for the assessment and diagnosis of Autism.
 It works closely with education and other support services.
 The team includes Clinical Psychologists, Specialist Speech and Language Therapists, Neurodevelopmental Practitioners and we also work alongside Paediatricians.

 Assessment is a multidisciplinary approach and always includes information from different professionals.
 The professionals involved will depend on your child’s needs but will be led by one person.
 Your child’s assessment will include: